mccdgm/student-resources/README.md

 # Student Resources

-Design, dev, and business resources for digital media students
+Design, dev, and business resources for digital media students.

-View an easy-to-navigate version on GitHub Pages: [Student Resources](http://blindingstars.github.io/student-resources/)
+View an easy-to-navigate version on [GitHub Pages](http://mccdgm.github.io/student-resources/) or directly on [MCCDGM](http://mccdgm.net).

 This repository uses [Flatdoc](https://github.com/rstacruz/flatdoc) to turn resources.md into presentable pages.
 If you have a contribution to make, please create an issue or submit a pull request with your changes to the Resources file.